mjul/docjure/README.md

 ### Automatically get the Docjure jar from Clojars

 The Docjure jar is distributed on [Clojars](http://clojars.org/dk.ative/docjure).
+Here you can find both release builds and snapshot builds of pre-release versions.

 If you are using the Leiningen build tool just add this line to the
 :dependencies list in project.clj to use it: